MIresearch/Labor-Market-Explorer/README.md

 <H1><b>Milken Institute Research Department </b></H1>  <Hr>
 <H2><b>Labor Market Explorer</b></H2>  <Hr>

-The <b> Labor Market Explorer </b> is a set of interactive map of the US metropolitan areas that allow the users to track the employment changes across eight major economic sectors:  education and health services, financial activities, government, information, leisure and hospitality, manufacturing, professional and business services, and trade, transportation, and utilities.
+The <b> Labor Market Explorer </b> is a set of interactive maps of the US metropolitan areas that allows the users to track the employment changes across eight major economic sectors:  education and health services, financial activities, government, information, leisure and hospitality, manufacturing, professional and business services, and trade, transportation, and utilities.

 <br>
 <a href=" https://miresearch.github.io/About/" target="_blank"> <b>Back to MI Research's main github page</b>  </a>